 - Orthopedic surgeries, such as patellar luxation repair, knee ligament repair, fracture repair, and amputation.

 - Urinary tract surgeries, such as bladder stone removal.

 - Laceration repairs and trauma such as fight wounds or trauma.

 - Tumor removals from skin, muscle, fat or internal organs

 - Open abdominal surgeries, such as gastropexy, foreign body removal, intestinal biopsies, splenectomy, resection and anastomosis of small intestine, and bloat.

 We believe that taking the proper measures to prevent disease will add years and quality to the lives of our patients…your pets.

-Some areas of preventive medicine that we stress include:
+Some areas of preventative medicine that we stress include:

 Vaccination.
 The simple process of getting your dog or cat their “shots” on time is a very important thing that pet owners can do to prevent serious and life-threatening diseases such as canine parvo virus, canine distemper, and feline leukemia.